adap/flower/baselines/feddebug/README.md

 > [!WARNING]
-> FeDebug generates random inputs to localize malicious client(s).
+> FedDebug generates random inputs to localize malicious client(s).
 Thus, results might vary slightly on each run due to randomness.

-## Limitations and Discusion
+## Limitations and Discussion
-Compared to the current baseline, FedDebug was originally evaluated using a single round.
+Compared to the current baseline, FedDebug was originally evaluated using only a single round of training.
 It was not initially tested with Dirichlet partitioning for data distribution, which means it may deliver suboptimal performance under different data distribution settings.
 Enhancing FedDebug's performance could be achieved by generating more effective random inputs, for example, through the use of Generative Adversarial Networks (GANs).

 ## Application of FedDebug